Why Anadarko Petroleum Is Looking Much Better Now

 With reduced debt levels, extension of debt maturities, higher cash reserves, a proven track record of free cash flow generation and addition of an oil-rich deepwater asset, Anadarko will start 2017 on a firmer footing.
 This could not have happened at a better time, since the company is now in a better shape to capitalize on the improving oil price environment.

 As a reminder, Anadarko has already set an ambitious plan of increasing oil production at a compounded growth rate of 10% to 12% in a $50 to $60 a barrel oil price window.
-The company plans to achieve this by increasing drilling activity at the three Ds -the Delaware, the DJ Basin and the Deepwater Gulf of Mexico.
+The company plans to achieve this by increasing drilling activity at the three Ds - the Delaware, the DJ Basin and the Deepwater Gulf of Mexico.
 Due to improved financial health, Anadarko is in a better position to deliver on the growth promise.

-Anadarko stock is up 46% on a year-to-date, and shares will likely continue going higher as it ramps up drilling activity and begins to grow production.
+Anadarko's stock is up 46% year-to-date, and shares will likely continue going higher as it ramps up drilling activity and begins to grow production.

 Note from author: Thank you for reading.
 If you like this article, then please follow me by clicking the " Follow" link at the top of this page.